 You will stop receiving service packs of new features, but much more importantly, you’ll no longer receive security updates, leaving you exposed to breaches and criminal activity.

 Yes – Online orders will only continue to escalate as delivery times shorten and labor forces remain volatile.
-If you’re going to keep pace with new demands and keep devices secure, upgrade the devices workers use day in and day out.
+If you’re going to keep pace with new demands and keep devices secure, our operating system migration service can help you upgrade the devices workers use day in and day out.

 New hardware brings improved functionality, continuity of parts (less chance of issues with supply components), better battery performance and productivity gains thanks to intuitive user interfaces on new form factors.